svenbolte/wp-print/readme.txt

 * This will allow you to upgrade WP-Print without worrying about overwriting your printing styles or templates that you have created.

 == Changelog ==

+### 9.2.58.1.8 and 9.2.58.1.9
+removed deprecated functions, removed shortcode and functions to display icon/text. removed images in image folder once started the functions can just be called by adding url paramaters to start page or current page php 8 testing

 ### 9.2.58.1.6 and 9.2.58.1.7
 * variable declarations and php 7.4.9 adjusts